bjjain/jELC/README.md

 * elastic logistic regression
 * elastic linear support vector machine.

 jELC uses the one-against-all method for multi-class classification problems.
 Additional features are

 * L1 and L2 regularization
 * cross-validation and leave-one-out validation
 * automated parameter selection
 * supports experiments on UCR time series datasets.

+Details on the algorithms can be found in the paper [Generalized Gradient Learning on Time Series under Elastic Transformations](http://arxiv.org/abs/1502.04843).

 Requirements: